rayryeng/XiaohuLuVPDetection/README.md

 * OpenCV 3.x
 * NumPy

-This is my implementation of Xiaohu Lu's Vanishing Point detection algorithm in Python using OpenCV 3 and NumPy.

 # Setup

 Simply run the included `setup.py` file to get it to install onto your local